 A four-year college degree in any subject and a two-year commitment are the requirements for applicants, as well as a commitment to Christ and a desire to serve as a missionary/teacher or teaching assistant.
 People may apply to the program at any time throughout the year.

-Click on the Covenant or Contract below to view or print these documents
+Click on the Covenant button below to view or print this documents

 WHAT TO EXPECT

 Each teacher is provided with housing and basic utilities.
 And Tamura offers an untouched and natural view of Japan.

 Tamura is a rural city in Fukushima-ken, a prefecture in the northeastern part of Japan, about 200 miles north of Tokyo.